joeytwiddle/cheatsheets/tmux.md

     ! break-pane           (current pane breaks out into a new window)

-To pull another window here:
+To pull/bring another window here:

     :join-pane -s <other_window_number>